Mamaril-Jeremy/Youtube-Engagement-Predictor/README.md

 - XGBoost
 - Neural Network (Keras)

-**Metric: Mean Absolute Error.** MAE is directly interpretable here — it's the average number of percentage points the prediction misses the true engagement rate by.
-RMSE would have punished the handful of viral outliers heavily, and those aren't the videos the model needs to be right about.
+**Metric: Mean Absolute Error.** MAE is the average number of percentage points the prediction misses the true engagement rate by.

 ---